THE HISTORY OF

 Webmaster: Jakob Koch

-This project on the History of Danish animated cartoons began in 1984 and was originally intended as a book publication.
-The nature and extent of the topic has made such a release form questionable.
-Therefore we have decided instead to put it on the web with this website.
+This project on Danish cartoon history was started in 1984, and was originally intended as a book publication.
+However, the nature and scope of the subject has made such a form of publication questionable.
+Therefore, we have decided instead to put it online with this website.

 The benefits of publishing on the website are many.
-We have self-control on the form and content, and we may at any time amend and add to the content.
-We can let the site grow by continually adding new chapters and biographies.
+We have control over the form and content, and we can change and add to the material at any time.
+We can grow the website by constantly adding new chapters and biographies.

-It is for the sake clarified that under the Copyright Act you may not use the imagery from this website without prior permission from the respective individuals and companies who have the rights to them.
-The same applies to longer snippets of text that you do not reproduce unless there is an express written agreement with Harry Rasmussen and Jakob Koch.
+For the sake of clarity, it must be clarified that in accordance with the Copyright Act, the image material from this website may not be used without prior permission from the respective persons and companies that have the copyright to these.
+The same applies to longer excerpts from the text, which may not be reproduced unless there is an express written agreement to this effect with Harry Rasmussen and Jakob Koch.

 Harry Rasmussen and Jakob Koch.